faisalneurosurgery/analysis_glioma/README.md

 ## Legal notice information

 The programs are distributed under the GNU GPL license version 2.
 More information are available in the file COPYING.txt.
-For any information or bugs, please contact me at: `smotsch[at]asu.edu`.
+For any information or bugs, please contact me at: `mosyed[at]umich.edu`.